GitThisJoel/efficient-c/intopt/labs.md

 3. code
 4. big test
 5. most of  the time was spent in pivot, especially when dividing.
-6. we can see how much of the time is spent in a certain fnction as well as number of calls to it etc. Can also see how much of the time is spent in a certain function and how much time we spend in subcalls of the functions.
+6. we can see how much of the time is spent in a certain function as well as number of calls to it etc. Can also see how much of the time is spent in a certain function and how much time we spend in subcalls of the functions.
 7. measures our code coverage, the numbers to the left indicate the number of times a line were executed.
 The option -b is branch probabilities, it shows the number of times a part of the code were executed / "jumped over".
 8. total instructions = I: 322223, D: 98049, LL: 4454, cache miss rate = I1: 0.52%, D1: 2.8% LL: 0.7%.